Claudio Puelles: Ultimate Fighting Championship

-Puelles made his official UFC debut against Martin Bravo on November 5, 2016 in Mexico City, Mexico at The Ultimate Fighter Latin America 3 Finale.
+Puelles made his official UFC debut against Martin Bravo on November 5, 2016, in Mexico City, Mexico at The Ultimate Fighter Latin America 3 Finale.
 He lost the fight via TKO in the second round.

 On May 19, 2018, Puelles faced Felipe Silva at UFC Fight Night: Maia vs. Usman.
 He won the fight via a submission in round three.
 The submission gained him a Performance of the Night bonus award.

 Puelles faced Marcos Mariano on September 21, 2019, at UFC Fight Night: Rodríguez vs. Stephens.
 He won the fight via unanimous decision.

-Puelles faced Jordan Leavitt on June 5, 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
+Puelles faced Jordan Leavitt on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
 He won the bout via unanimous decision.

-Puelles faced Chris Gruetzemacher on December 4, 2021 at UFC on ESPN 31.
+Puelles faced Chris Gruetzemacher on December 4, 2021, at UFC on ESPN 31.
 He won the fight via a kneebar in round three.

-Puelles faced Clay Guida on April 23, 2022 at UFC Fight Night 205.
+Puelles faced Clay Guida on April 23, 2022, at UFC Fight Night 205.
 He won the fight via a kneebar in round one.
 This win earned him a Performance of the Night award.

 Puelles faced Dan Hooker on November 12, 2022, at UFC 281.
-He lost the fight via TKO in round two after being dropped by a front kick to the body.
+He lost the fight via TKO in round two after being dropped by a front kick to the body, Puelles was condemned for the strategies he employed.

+Puelles faced Farès Ziam on February 24, 2024, at UFC Fight Night 237.
+Despite having a career high of seven takedowns, Puelles only landed four significant strikes and ended up losing the bout by split decision.

+Puelles faced Joaquim Silva on September 13, 2025, at UFC Fight Night 259.
+He lost the fight by split decision.